CES 2019: Atmos launches touch panel to unify control of the smart home

 - Over 1,000 different products (see more)

-"Frankly, it's surprising to me that nobody's tried to solve it on the level that we have by now, because the tools are already there," Lyle told ZDNet, which broke the news on the startup last year, while the product was still in pre-launch.
+"Frankly, it's surprising to me that nobody's tried to solve it on the level that we have by now, because the tools are already there," Lyle told ZDNet, which broke the news on the startup last year before the product's launch.

-Leviton has tried something similar with the OmniTouch 7 Touchscreen, but it doesn't have an user interface that's nearly as polished as AtmosControl and hasn't been well-received.
-In the past, CNET and others have suggested that you could always mount a tablet on your wall to control your smart home gear, but you still have to deal with a bunch of different individual apps with different controls and functions.
-The most similar product to AtmosControl is probably the Brilliant Switch, a $300 smart light switch that uses a touch interface to control other smart devices and integrates with Alexa, Google Home, and Siri.
-But it's not quite as comprehensive as Atmos, in terms of the devices it can control.
+Leviton has tried something similar with the OmniTouch 7 Touchscreen, but it doesn't have an user interface that's nearly as polished as AtmosControl and hasn't been well received.
+In the past, CNET and others have suggested that you could always mount a tablet on your wall to control your smart home gear, but you'd still have to deal with all the individual apps with different controls and functions.
+The most similar product to AtmosControl is probably the Brilliant Switch, a $300 smart light switch that uses a touch interface to control other smart devices and integrates with Alexa, Google Home and Siri.
+But it's not quite as comprehensive as Atmos in terms of the devices it can control.

 While AtmosControl integrates a lot of different products, the Atmos team has especially focused on improving the in-home user interface for two things: lighting and music.

 For lighting, once you group your lights into different rooms then you can name them like you do on other systems.
 With AtmosControl, anywhere you put one the panels, you can walk into a room and say "Hey Atmos, turn on lights" and it will automatically detect what room you're in and turn the lights on.
-On other systems, you have to say the name of the room and that's where the system sometimes breaks down since you're adding more words and more complexity to the voice command (although Google Home is trying to do a similar trick to simplify commands for lights).
+On other systems, you have to say the name of the room -- that's where the system sometimes breaks down since you're adding more words and more complexity to the voice command.
+But it should be noted that Google Home is trying to do a similar trick to simplify commands for lights.

-In terms of sound, the Atmos team was originally going to build its own smart home speaker, but instead decided to control Sonos, Bose, Denon, and others.
+The Atmos team was originally going to build its own smart home speaker, but instead decided to control Sonos, Bose, Denon and others.

 "We've very deeply integrated with Sonos and Spotify and some of the other streaming music services so that you have a visual interface to control the music throughout your home," said Lyle.